dstroot/skeleton/README.md

 });
 ```

 Sure, it's simpler, but as soon as you pass 1000 lines of code in `app.js` it becomes a little difficult to navigate the file.
-I mean, the whole point of this boilerplate project was to separate concerns, so you could
-work with your teammates without running into *MERGE CONFLICTS*.
+I mean, the whole point of this boilerplate project was to separate concerns, so you could work with your teammates without running into *MERGE CONFLICTS*.
 Imagine you have 4 developers
-working on a single `app.js`, I promise you it won't be fun resolving merge conflicts all the time.
-If you are the only developer then it's fine.
-But as I said, once it gets up to a certain LoC size, it becomes
-difficult to maintain everything in a single file.
+working on a single `app.js`, I promise you it won't be fun resolving merge conflicts all the time.If you are the only developer then it's fine.
+But as I said, once it gets up to a certain LoC size, it becomes difficult to maintain everything in a single file.

 That's all there is to it.
 Express.js is super simple to use.
 Most of the time you will be dealing with other APIs to do the real work:
-[Mongoose](http://mongoosejs.com/docs/guide.html) for querying database, socket.io for sending and receiving messages over websockets,
-sending emails via [Nodemailer](http://www.nodemailer.com/), form validation using [express-validator](https://github.com/ctavan/express-validator) library,
+[Mongoose](http://mongoosejs.com/docs/guide.html) for querying database, socket.io for sending and receiving messages over websockets, sending emails via [Nodemailer](http://www.nodemailer.com/), form validation using [express-validator](https://github.com/ctavan/express-validator) library,
 parsing websites using [Cheerio](https://github.com/MatthewMueller/cheerio), and etc.

 <hr>

 ###:dizzy: How do I use Socket.io with Hackathon Starter?
-[Dan Stroot](https://github.com/dstroot) submitted an excellent [pull request](https://github.com/dstroot/hackathon-starter/commit/0a632def1ce8da446709d92812423d337c977d75) that adds a real-time dashboard with socket.io.
-And as  much as I'd like to add it to the project, I think it violates one of the main
-principles of the Hackathon Starter:
-> When I started this project, my primary focus was on simplicity and ease of use.
-> I also tried to make it as generic and reusable as possible to cover most use cases of
-> hackathon web apps, **without being too specific**.

-When I need to use socket.io, I **really** need it, but most of the time - I don't.
-But more
-importantly, websockets support is still experimental on most hosting providers.
-As of October 2013,
 Heroku supports websockets, but not until you opt-in by running this command:

 ```js
 heroku labs:enable websockets -a myapp
 ```

 And what if you are deploying to OpenShift?
-They do support websockets, but it is currently in a
+They do support websockets, but it is currently in a preview state.
-preview state.
 So, for OpenShift you would need to change the socket.io connect URI to the following:

 ```js
 var socket = io.connect('http://yoursite-namespace.rhcloud.com:8000');